-While undertaking the Bachelor of Business (Hons) you are encouraged to study one of four languages, although this is not a requirement.
+While undertaking the Bachelor of Business (Hons) you are encouraged to study one of five languages, although this is not a requirement.
 Languages offered:

 This course is a stream on the common entry BBS (Hons) programme.
 Modules in year 1 and year 2 are common to all streams and modules in year 3 and 4 are specific to the Economics & Finance stream.

 |Introduction to Financial Accounting 1||Business & Financial Maths|

 |Introduction to Statistics||Introduction to Financial Accounting 2|